-Kathy Sheldon Davis, contributing author of Jesus Talked to Me Today and a finalist for the Oregon Christian Writers Cascade award, lives with her husband, Jerry, in Oregon’s fertile Willamette Valley.
-Kathy enjoys mentoring and editing for writers, making strangers into friends, and celebrating holidays with her extended family.
-She has written for the Warner Press quarterly, Pathways—Moments with God, since 2016 and posts free devotionals on her blog at kathysheldondavis.com .
+Kathy Sheldon Davis, contributing author of Jesus Talked to Me Today and a finalist for the Oregon Christian Writers Cascade award, lives with her husband, Jerry, in the Willamette Valley.
+Kathy enjoys mentoring and editing for other writers, making strangers into friends, and celebrating holidays with her extended family.
+She has written for Pathways—Moments with God since 2016 and posts devotionals on her blog at kathysheldondavis.com .

 Creative juices have been flowing freely this summer.
 Jerry set out to develop a holder for a set of kitchen knives and ended up with two beautiful designs.